Daniel Pollock: Personal life

 Pollock was born in Melbourne, Victoria, the son of John and Lucy Pollock.
 Pollock attended Swinburne Senior Community School in the Melbourne suburb of Hawthorn in the mid-1980s.

 Career

 Pollock acted in the films Lover Boy (1989), Nirvana Street Murder (1990), Death in Brunswick (1991) and Proof (1991).

 Pollock's last performance was in the 1992 film Romper Stomper alongside New Zealand actor Russell Crowe.
 Pollock was posthumously nominated for Best Supporting Actor at the 1992 AFI Awards for the role.

 Death

-On 13 April 1992, 23-year-old Pollock, battling depression and fearing a prison sentence in an upcoming court case, committed suicide by walking in front of a train at Newtown railway station, Sydney, prior to the release of Romper Stomper.
+Pollock died on 13 April 1992 at the age of 23.
+The cause of death was suicide by rail.
 He was buried next to his grandfather William "Bill" Pollock in Gol Gol, New South Wales.

-Russell Crowe, Pollock's Romper Stomper co-star, wrote a song in 2001, called "The Night That Davey Hit the Train", about his death.
+He died before the release of Romper Stomper.
+His Romper Stomper star Russell Crowe wrote a song in 2001 called "The Night That Davey Hit the Train" about his death.